RePod/news/README.md

    - Currently anything other than *random.json* stays on the defined page
    - Most likely with an incremental syntax

 Uses Local Storage to track the given source.
+Configurable by clicking the **Breaking News** button.